Omnichannel vs Multichannel Marketing: How does it differ?

 With multi-channel marketing, the goal is to send the message across.
 And to achieve this goal, the same message travels through multiple channels.
 This action puts the business at the center of the strategy.

-Strategy Focus of Omnichannel vs Multichannel
+Difference in the strategy Focus for Omnichannel vs Multichannel

 On the other hand, omnichannel marketing primarily focuses on the customer and the customer experience.
 Here, all the communication channels operate in tandem to engage with the audience and to offer them a memorable customer experience.
 Interestingly, businesses that use omnichannel marketing may even forego sending the message through certain channels simply to maintain cordial customer relationships!